“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “—I mean, you look… handsome today.
 Hey, are you wearing new shoes?
 I swear you’re an inch taller than last night!”

-The glare Cyial was giving him turned into him rolling his eyes instead.
-“I swear, the more injured you are, the more sass you give.”
+The unamused glare Cyial was giving him turned into him rolling his eyes instead.
+“Why is it that the more injured you are, the more sass you give?”

 “Uh-huh.
 So I’ve been told.
 Think of it as another incentive to work together to get out of here.”
 Varhi suggested.